GhostWriters/DockSTARTer/docs/apps/synclounge.md

 - Complete the DockSTARTer configuration.

-  - Make sure to set the `EXTERNAL_URL` in `env_files/synclounge.env` setting to the appropriate domain.
+  - Make sure to set the `EXTERNAL_URL` in `.env.app.synclounge` setting to the appropriate domain.
 E.g. - `synclouge.yourdomain.tld`
     Otherwise, keep the default settings until you make sure everything is working okay

 - Recreate the container so settings get applied: